llwor94/eastside-swim-school/announcements/eastside-swim-school-has-found-a-new-location-classes-will-begin-february-1st-watch-for-registration-to-open-in-a-few-weeks.md

 ---
+title: >-
-title: We are now booking for Fall lessons.
-Private and group classes
+  We are currently booked full for private and group classes unless you are available before 3:30 PM.
 ---
-We are now booking for Fall lessons, both private and group classes.
+We are currently booked full for private and group classes unless you are available before 3:30 PM.
+Watch our facebook page for new openings.